bblair31/Petcation_FrontEnd/README.md

 # Petcation_FrontEnd

 Flatiron School student project.
-Petcation is a pet-sitting pet-boarding app, where you can browse sitters and add photos of your pets.
+Petcation is a pet-sitting pet-boarding app, where you can browse sitters and add photos of your pets, as well as book appointments!

 Setup Instructions